marfha88/Terraform-module/README.md

 ## Versioning

-This monorepo uses **repository-level semantic versioning**.
+This repo uses **repository-level semantic versioning**.
 A single Git tag applies to all modules at once.

 | Tag | When to use |
 |-----|-------------|